tamaskenez/somenewlanguage/doc/design-ideas.md

+## Goals

+- Concise syntax, appealing even for a scientist (as opposed to a programmer or PL researcher)
+- Provide control and access to low-level details, predictable assembly output, no magic abstractions between language and hardware (OS or game development)
+- Restrictive core language (pure, safe), powerful features are easily accessible but explicit
+- Tunable, explicit safety guarantees
+- Easy and complete C interop

+## Non-goals

+- C-like syntax or other populist design choices

+## Error handling

+Don't support any scheme aiming to 'recover' from failures.
+It's either an unrecoverable failure or business as usual:

+- Handling unrecovarable failures should look like when an Erlang process dies.
+The rest of the system is not affected.
+Diagnostic reports are avaiable.
+No attempt to restore or gracefully deconstruct objects, reclaim resources, etc.
+- All other errors are expected and must be handled explicitly.

+So how can we provide the convenience of coding only a linear happy-path without exceptions or monads?

+## Computational models

+Three important computation models are lambda calculus (as used in Haskell), logic programming (as used in Prolog) and Turing machine (as used in imperative machines).

+Let's build a language based on the mechanisms provided by these models.

+- Lambda calculus is good at composition.
+To this it provides 3 devices: variables (free, immutable when bound), abstraction (creating pure functions) and function application.
+- Logic programming is good at declaratively describing the intention.
+It provides statements (meaning assertions) and ways to assemble statements.
+- Turing machine is good at handling state.

+So let's use these, as close to their ideal, mathematical forms as possible.
+How is this different from other languages?

+Conditionals and assignments must be based on a Prolog-like interpretation. `if-then` and `assert()`, `static-if` should all be the same fundamental construct.
+Even type checking: `f(x: int)` is, in essence, `f(x), is_integer(x) :- true.`

+Funtions should be based on lambda calculus.
+Function are pure (modulo the attached environment, does this make sense?) and can be combined like in Haskell.

+State must be explicit, not mixed with any other features (like most languages allow passing mutable reference parameters for functions)

 ## Syntax

 - Define a hard-to-read intermediate language first which describes the semantics.
 Final, front-end syntax is for later.
 - Final syntax could be along the lines of breuleux's thoughts about a less strict LISP-like syntax so we can construct AST without using semantic information. http://www.earl-grey.io/